harsharan-r/equill/README.md

 ## The Future of Equil:
 - Continuing to improve AI model accuracy with prompt adjustments and fine-tuning
-- Real time - Further implementation
+- Real time: Further implementation, support for all contenteditable inputs
-- More customizable
+- More customizable (model parameters)
 - Ability to give multiple different replacements and the user can choose what they prefer
-- Make UI available outside of the side panel - highlighting text and allow the user to hover over the text, choosing what to replace
+- Make UI available outside of the side panel: highlighting text and allow the user to hover over the text, choosing what to replace
+- Premium features (likely related to customization, more tokens, etc)